 | Tool call hangs / times out | User hasn't confirmed on Trezor device | Check the Trezor device screen — it is waiting for button press |

-| HTTP 401 Unauthorized | Missing or invalid Bearer token | The MCP server requires an Authorization: Bearer <token> header.
-The token is auto-generated and shown in Trezor Suite under Settings → Debug → MCP Server.
-Copy the full config snippet (which includes the token) into your MCP client config.
-If you recently re-enabled MCP, the token may have changed.
-If you need to revoke access, use the Regenerate token button in Settings → Debug → MCP Server. |
+| HTTP 401 Unauthorized | Missing or invalid token | Provide the token via ?token= query parameter in the URL or Authorization: Bearer <token> header.
+The token is auto-generated and shown in Trezor Suite under Settings → Experimental Features → MCP Server.
+Copy the full config snippet into your MCP client config.
+If you recently re-enabled MCP, the token may have changed. |

 | HTTP 403 Forbidden | Request not from localhost | Ensure the MCP client is running on the same machine as Trezor Suite |